Hull 2017 looks to the future.

 From the quality of the art, to the extraordinary volunteers and the reach into communities and from the change in perceptions, to the increased pride and participation in the city, this momentous year touched many people’s lives and permeated national consciousness on a scale never anticipated.

 Culture Company, which was set up to deliver the Hull 2017 programme, oversaw 365-days of arts and culture across four seasons, with more than 2800 cultural events and activities, including 465 new commissions, at more than 300 venues, galleries, museums and public spaces throughout the city, attracting 5.3m audience visits.

-With legacy always firmly in view the organisation set up to deliver Hull UK City of Culture 2017 is to carry on as a permanent national arts company based in the city.
-The company’s core purpose will continue to be commissioning world-class arts programming aimed at residents and visitors and it will work strategically with partners inside the city and across the UK to cement Hull’s reputation as a centre for culture and creativity.
+Culture Company will play a part in Hull’s future, carrying on as a permanent national arts company based in the city.
+Building on the success of Hull 2017, its core purpose will continue to be commissioning a world-class arts programme for residents and visitors, working strategically with partners inside the city and across the UK to cement Hull’s reputation as a city where culture and creativity thrive.

 Led by creative director Katy Fuller and executive director Emma Morris, and with cultural specialist Lee Corner as the new chair, it will contribute to wider legacy plans initiated by Hull City Council that have been in place since 2013.

 The company will also continue to run the volunteering programme, as well as offering opportunities for wider engagement and learning linked to the creative programme.
 As part of the company, Humber Street Gallery, initially conceived as a pop-up gallery for 2017, will remain as a dedicated space for contemporary art.

 We will be announcing more plans over the coming months, so keep checking for updates.